polyvariant/caliban-gitlab/README.md

 ## Publishing

-Until publishing from CI works:
+If you really need to publish from localhost:

 - `+publishSigned`
 - `sonatypeBundleRelease`